 The course was designed by Dennis Griffiths, and winds through the rich bottom land of south central Georgia.
 At 7,059 yards, it runs through mature, loblolly pines, water, a lot of sand and mounds, with only a couple holes running parallel to U.S. Highway 280.

 It's one of only two courses in the state park system independently operated, and was given a four-star rating by Golf Digest.
-Veterans Memorial is a very playable course, with greens fees to match: $16 for unlimited play on weekdays and $21 for 18 holes on the weekend.
-Juniors and seniors get special rates, and carts cost $12.
+Veterans Memorial is a very playable course, with greens fees to match.
+Juniors and seniors get special rates, by the way.

-The Lake Blackshear Resort and Golf Club, formerly known as The Retreat at Lake Blackshear, is on the shores of the lake.
+Stay and play: The Lake Blackshear Resort and Golf Club is on the shores of the lake.
 It has 88 rooms, bar, restaurant, fitness center, indoor/outdoor pool, boating and fishing.
 The state park also offers cabins and campsites.

 The Lakes at Laura Walker State park is only a few miles outside of Waycross, but make no mistake, you're deep in a southern swamp.
 The sense of splendid isolation is palpable.
-The course itself is short at 6,595 yards and deceptively open.
+The Lakes at Laura Walker golf course is short at 6,595 yards and deceptively open.

-"It lulls you," said Assistant Professional Matt Peters.
+"It lulls you," Assistant Professional Matt Peters said.
 "There's a lot of room between those trees, but the trees are very penalizing.
 If you keep it in the fairway, it can be a very easy course."

-The front nine of nearby Wallace Adams at Little Ocmulgee State park was designed by Southern Engineers and the back by O.C.
-Jones, a little-known relative of his better known kin, Robert Trent Jones Sr. O.C. was a hard-living, hard-drinking man who was known to be enticed by a bottle of whiskey if you wanted any work out of him.
-But, he did design several courses in the South, including Houston Lake in Perry.
+The front nine of Wallace Adams Golf Course at Little Ocm was designed by a little known relative of Robert Trent Jones Sr. O.C.
+Jones was a hard-living, hard-drinking man who was known to be enticed by a bottle of whiskey if you wanted any work out of him.
+But he did design several courses in the South, including Houston Lake in Perry.

-"It's like you played two different courses," said General Manager Ray Gentry.
+"It's like you played two different courses," General Manager Ray Gentry said.
 "The front is beautiful and scenic with all the foliage and mature pines.
 It's so peaceful and quiet.
 There are no houses, there's nothing to do here except play golf.
 The back nine is a shot-maker's course; it makes you think.
 You've got to position the ball well."

-The park has 55 camping sites for tents, campers and RVs.
-In addition to the somewhat generic lodge, there are 10 cottages, ranging in price from $70-$90 a night.
+Stay and play: The park has 55 camping sites for tents, campers and RVs.
+In addition to the somewhat generic lodge, there are 10 cottages.

 Veteran golf writer Tim McDonald keeps one eye on the PGA Tour and another watching golf vacation hotspots and letting travelers in on the best place to vacation.